-"I guess you're not from around this district," said Robert.
+"I guess you're not from around this district" said Robert.

-The foreigner looked over the top of his spectacles at Robert and said, "No, I am not; Do have a drink; I have driven 300 kilometres to see you".
+The foreigner looked over the top of his spectacles at Robert and said,

+"No, I am not; Do have a drink; I have driven 300 kilometres to see you" said the foreigner.

-He handed Robert a glass of champagne even though Robert had refused, as his glass of beer was still at mid-tide.
-Not to be rude, Robert took the glass and placed the half-full beer glass on the mantle over the fireplace.
+He handed Robert a glass of champagne even though Robert had refused, as his glass was still half full.
+Not to be rude, Robert took the glass and placed the half full beer glass on the mantle over the fire place.
 He raised the fluted glass in a sort of toast or thanks to the foreigner.

-"See me?"; said Robert, now feeling quite nervous at the sight of this strangely dress person.
+"See me"; said Robert, now feeling quite nervous at the sight of this strangely dress person.

-"How do you know me," he said, "What do you want to know"?
+"How do you know me" he said, "What do you want to know"?

-Robert felt a chill run down his spine, as the foreigner turned to place his champagne flute on the table beside him, Robert could see the butt of a holstered handgun under his jacket.
+Robert felt a chill run down his spine, as the foreigner turned to place his champagne flute on the table beside him, Robert could see the butt of a holstered Glock handgun under his jacket.

-"I believe you're the permit holder of the Rose of England mine, this is true, yes," the foreigner asked.
+"I believe you're the permit holder of the Rose of England mine, this is true, yes" the foreigner asked.